2022 Durham Region municipal elections

 Elections were held in the Regional Municipality of Durham in Ontario, on October 24, 2022, in conjunction with municipal elections across the province.

-Registration for candidates officially opened on Monday, May 2, 2022, and the deadline for candidate nominations is Friday, August 19 at 2 p.m.
+Registration for candidates officially opened on Monday, May 2, 2022, and the deadline for candidate nominations was Friday, August 19 at 2 p.m.

-Candidates marked with an (X) indicates they are the incumbent for that position.
+Candidates marked with an (X) indicates they were the incumbent for that position.